blog

 Holding the longest continuous history in the world of over 3,500 years, China definitely has no lack of ancient stories and historical attractions – especially in the capital city of Beijing.

-While Beijing is a bustling metropolis with state-of-the-art modernity and infrastructures, it has also preserved its ancient roots and historical sites, which are now some of the most popular tourist attractions in the world.
+While Beijing is a bustling metropolis with state-of-the-art modernity and infrastructure, it has also preserved its ancient roots and historical sites, which are now some of the most popular tourist attractions in the world.

 Filled with tales and relics from thousands of years ago, here are the top 6 historical attractions in Beijing that you must visit: